|Organization:||Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis” (IVC)|

 Thus, the intervention seeks to create a logical chain of activities that will eventually lead to an increased level of participation of CSOs at local and national levels in the decision-making process, stronger and more active local and regional actors, and an increased number of women holding public office of elected positions in local public administration.
 The following chain of activities are in the process of implementation: (1) training for civil society to engage in governance and gender issues, (2) conducting gender audits and support the process of drafting gender action plans, (3) identifying policy options to address gender inequalities, (4) undertaking advocacy activities, (5) providing grants to support initiatives, (6) sharing best practices, (7) training women to participate more actively in public and political life, and (8) raising awareness.

-On March 31, 2022, the project marked its first year of implementation.
-The purpose of the external evaluation in the first phase of the project implementation – mid-term evaluation– is to assess the level of achievement of the input and output indicators planned for the first half of the project.
-The consultant is expected to evaluate how and to what extent the indicators were reached, what were the main barriers that caused deviations and propose a series of recommendations for the second half of the implementation process, so that the project reaches its outcome and impact indicators (which will be assessed during the final evaluation).
+On March 31, 2024, the project will mark its third and final year of implementation.
+The purpose of the external final evaluation of the project implementation is to assess the level of achievement of the input and output indicators at project completion.
+The contracted consultant shall evaluate how and to what extent the indicators were achieved, and the main barriers that caused deviations.
+The consultant shall also make a series of recommendations.

-The scope of the activity is to create an accurate and comprehensive picture of the project implementation results regarding the degree to which achievement of its indicators was reached.
+The purpose of the final evaluation is to create an accurate and comprehensive picture of the project results against its indicators.
 The following aspects will be assessed:

 - the effectiveness of awareness-raising activities of the role of women in good governance and sustainable development;